-About NAVIGATE
+About NAVIGATE+

-NAVIGATE: Navigating Through Secondary School: The Role of Friends and Parents
+NAVIGATE project: Navigating Through Secondary School: The Role of Friends and Parents

 Friendships play a significant role in development, especially during the challenging transition from primary school to middle school.